Cynthia613/-Interactive-Retail-Sales-Analysis-With-Excel-/README.md

 ![](Table_format.png)

-- *Create Pivot tabel and Pie chart for Sales by Category*
+- *Create Pivot table and Pie chart for Sales by Category*

 ![](Sales_by_Category.png)

-- *Create Pivot tabel and Line graph for Sales by Month*
+- *Create Pivot table and Line graph for Sales by Month*

 ![](Sales_by_Month.png)

-- *Create Pivot tabel and Pie chart for Sales by Gender*
+- *Create Pivot table and Pie chart for Sales by Gender*

 ![](Sales_by_Gender.png)

-- *Create Pivot tabel and Column chart for Sales by Gender and Category*
+- *Create Pivot table and Column chart for Sales by Gender and Category*

 ![](Sales_by_Gender_And_Category.png)